RalphTro/GS1DigitalLinkURIVerifierForEPCIS/README.md

   * GLN with extension
   * GLN without extension
   * Party GLN

-### Status
-DRAFT (for discussion purposes)

-### Cases covered through invalid examples (i.e. those returning 'False')
+* Cases covered through invalid examples (i.e. those returning 'False'):
   * GTIN not formatted as GTIN-14 (i.e. corresponding to definition of GS1 Application Identifier (AI) '01')
   * Applying short names instead of AI equivalents
   * GTIN-based GS1 DL URI comprising consumer product variant (AI '22')
   * GTIN-based GS1 DL URI comprising lot (AI 10) AND serial (AI 21) as key qualifiers (note: only one is allowed at a time)
   * Containing characters that need to be percent-encoded
   * Ending with a trailing slash
   * AI equivalents in the query string
   * Custom extensions in the query string
   * Comprising non-existent AIs
   * Data payload (e.g. serial number) exceeding character limit as defined per GS1 General Specifications
   * Empty fields (e.g. batch number or serial number without content)
   * Lacking a domain name
   * Containing space characters
   * Class-level (instead of instance-level) ID and vice versa

+### Status
+DRAFT (for discussion purposes)

 ### Notes and references
 * Regular Expressions are not identical in all programming languages.
 In this context, this Jupyter Notebook [https://jupyter.org] is based on Python [https://www.python.org/] and makes use of some simplifications enabled by Python's regular expressions module [https://docs.python.org/3/library/re.html], e.g. RegEx annotations and raw string notation for better readability and comprehensibility.